Access to Credit and Household Debt

 Good financial health is essential to economic security and upward mobility

 Houston-area residents are more likely to be banked, have better credit access and quality, and be current on debt obligations than in the past.
-However, despite this improvement, the Houston region continues to lag behind the nation in overall financial health, placing our most economically vulnerable residents at risk of financial exploitation.
+However, despite this improvement, the Houston region continues to lag behind the nation in key indicators of financial health, placing our most economically vulnerable residents at risk of financial exploitation.

 Why debt and credit matter to Houston